wesalvaro/promice/README.md

 ### Singletons with `one(string, (InjectedPromiseCallback|*))`

-The first argumnt is to name our singleton for injection by other things.
+The first argument names our singleton for injection by other things.
 In addition to taking an InjectedPromiseCallback, singletons can be created with a constant value of any object type except `Array` and `Function`.
 Only the _first_ time a singleton is injected is its code run.
 All subsequent injections will use the value from the _first_ injection.

 ```js